-One may also use the Lindbladian generators to describe the evolution of the clock system $C$ as continuous, parametrised by a real variable $t$.
-From Lemma \ref{lem_clockgenerators}, the following differential equation governs the evolution of the clock,
+One may also use the Lindbladian generators to describe the evolution of the clockwork system $C$ as continuous, parametrised by a real variable $t$.
+From Lemma \ref{lem_clockgenerators}, the following differential equation governs the evolution of the clockwork,

 For the tick register, one may take the same limit to find the probability density of a tick being recorded, via the probability that the register is in the state $\ket{1}$,

 This limit and the sequence of ticks is discussed in more detail in Section \ref{Accuracy of Quantum Clocks}.\Mspace